eudicots/Cactus/readme.md

 ### Linking and contexts

-Cactus makes it easy to relatively link to pages and static assets inside your project by using the standard context variables STATIC\_URL and ROOT\_URL.
+Cactus makes it easy to relatively link to pages and static assets inside your project by using the standard context variables `STATIC_URL`,  `ROOT_URL` and `PAGE_URL`.
 For example if you are at page `/blog/2011/Jan/my-article.html` and would like to link to `/contact.html` you would write the following:

 	<a href={{ ROOT_URL }}/contact.html>Contact</a>